Miami Marlins (2-6) at New York Mets (2-3)

 John Curtiss (0-0) (6.75) vs. Marcus Stroman (1-0) (1.50)

 The Line: New York Mets -176 / Miami Marlins +148 --- Over/Under: 8 Click to Get Latest Betting Odds

-The Miami Marlins and the New York Mets meet in an NL East division matchup from Citi Field on Thursday afternoon.
+The Miami Marlins and the New York Mets meet Sunday in MLB action from Citi Field.